michiard/CLOUDS-LAB/labs/pig-lab/airtraffic-analysis/README.md

 # Airline Data Analysis with Pig

++ This exercise is based on an original post from Saptarshi Guha (now Senior Data Scientist at Mozilla) where he illustrated the benefits of the RHIPE package
 + Full information on datasets (optional datasets), and general documentation available here: http://stat-computing.org/dataexpo/2009/

 Before we start, here's a description of the dataset "schema".
 We will work on data that can be downloaded from here: http://stat-computing.org/dataexpo/2009/the-data.html